-Emigration song - The Irish World
+Emigration song

 He has been touring Ireland to packed houses with the Legends of American Country Show.

-But Kelan’s most recent release was different in that it was his first original self- penned track, entitled Back Home to You.
+But Kelan’s most recent release was different in that it was his first original self-penned track, entitled Back Home to You.

 Kelan took inspiration from Ireland’s tradition of emigration and wrote the song from the perspective of someone leaving home to start a new life far away.